Travels with My Aunt (film): Production

 George Cukor initially gave Katharine Hepburn a copy of the Graham Greene novel and told her he wanted to cast her as Augusta.
 Upon first reading the book, basically a collection of anecdotes, she felt it could not be adapted into a viable screenplay, but after reading it several more times she agreed to make the film.
 She was ultimately unhappy with the completed script, and Jay Presson Allen finally suggested she rewrite the screenplay herself.

 After working on it for months, Hepburn submitted it to Metro-Goldwyn-Mayer, but studio head James T. Aubrey Jr. felt it was missing the charm of the book.
 Additionally, he wanted Augusta to be seen as a younger woman in flashbacks, and he felt Hepburn was too old to do so convincingly.
 In a phone call to the actress, he told her the project was being postponed, but the next day, her agent was advised she was being given notice for refusing to report to work.
 Hepburn was outraged and considered suing MGM for payment for her contributions to the screenplay, but finally decided against taking legal action.
-Allen later said only one speech of hers remained in the completed film, but Hepburn was denied screen credit because she was not a member of the Screen Writers Guild.
+Allen later said only one speech of hers remained in the completed film, but Hepburn was denied screen credit because she was not a member of the Writers Guild of America.

 The film was shot on location in England, France, Italy, Morocco, Spain, Turkey and Yugoslavia, with the final scenes shot at Cabo de Gata natural park and Los Genoveses Beach.
-"Serenade of Love," the film's theme song, was written by Jackie Trent and Tony Hatch and performed by Petula Clark.
+"Serenade of Love," the film's theme song, was written by Jackie Trent and Tony Hatch and recorded by Petula Clark.
 Costume designer Anthony Powell became a close friend of Maggie Smith and dressed her for her later films Death on the Nile, Evil Under the Sun, and Hook as well as the plays Private Lives and Lettice and Lovage.